 You CAS number will be valid for six months.
 This means that you should apply for your visa within six months of being issued with a CAS number.
 Please note that you will only be able to apply for your visa a maximum of three months before the date your course is due to start.

-11. Can I use my CAS number to apply for a visa to study on another course or at another
+Can I use my CAS number to apply for a visa to study on another programme or at another institution?

-No. CAS numbers are linked to the specific course you have applied for.
+No. CAS numbers are linked to the specific programme you have applied for.
 This is why we only apply for a CAS number when you have accepted an offer.